-There was an awesome collection of collectables and bits and bobs for sale at the event, and naturally these would catch my eye; after all I am somewhat of a collectable bit myself.
+There was an awesome collection of collectibles and bits and bobs for sale at the event, and naturally these would catch my eye; after all I am somewhat of a collectible bit myself.
 Unfortunately (or maybe fortunately) buying some of them would have meant using up the small stash of SA Rands that I had and trying to find space in my suitcase for a slightly used elephant would have been impossible.
 I could look but not buy.

 Toys probably make up a vast genre all of their own

 About 2 hours from closing time I went for a stroll in Modderfontein to have a look at the old houses that we passed on our way.
 I had never really investigated this part of the East Rand before so it is all new to me.

 Some of the old houses were spectacular, although most were now occupied by small businesses.

 And of course being South Africa palisade fencing, electric fences and barbed wire obscures everything.

 And if you are lucky you may even see the Gautrain hurtling back from the airport.

 Overall though it is a very pretty area and of course the Jacarandas are in bloom but the grass is bone dry.

 I headed back to the meet, ready for round 2 or 3 of my walkaround.
 Things were definitely getting quieter though, and many of the cars were now taking to the road as people headed home.
 We still had 2 hours to go though as we were helping one of the stall holders.